KAZABUILD/KAZABUILD/backend/README.md

    - `Id` -> automatically assigned GUID
    - `SenderId` -> GUID storing the user's id that sent the message
    - `ReceiverId` -> GUID storing the user's id that received the message
-   - `Content` -> string storing the html text in the message
+   - `Content` -> string storing the html text in the message, this field is returned through DTOs but not stored in the model
+   - `CipherText` -> string storing the encrypted content
+   - `IV` -> string storing the initialization vector used for encryption
    - `Title` -> string storing the title of the message
    - `SentAt` -> date object storing when the message has been sent
    - `IsRead` -> boolean storing whether the message was read by the user